Lake Louise Ski Resort: A Local’s Guide To Canada’s Best Resort

 As the day progresses and you warm up those legs, it’s the perfect time to attempt some of the resort’s more challenging lines.
 If you’re looking for white knuckle lines, try Brown Cow, Big 7, Swedes, or H Gully.
 The lines are challenging chutes on the back side of the mountain and are subject to flat light.

 While we don’t find the light and visibility at Lake Louise to be as bad as Sunshine Village, the resort is subject to challenging conditions.
-This is particularly true on stormy days, as the Whitehorn summit and back bowls are often socked in by clouds.
-The good news is that it runs on the front side, and Larch always has decent visibility.
-If you’re an expert after powder, we suggest heading for the Ptarmigan/Pika Trees or the West Bowl, as the trees will provide contrast.
+This is particularly true on stormy days, as clouds often sock the Whitehorn summit and back bowls.
+The good news is that runs on the front side, and Larch always has decent visibility.
+If you’re an expert after powder on a flat light day, we suggest heading for the Ptarmigan/Pika Trees or the West Bowl, as the trees will provide contrast.

 Our No BS Take On Lake Louise

 The downside of the mountain is that it can be brutally cold.
 It’s not unusual for the summit to be -20 degrees with strong winds.
-Unfortunately, the ski resort knows this and only supplies the mountain’s base temperatures to make the temperature seem milder.
 That said, the cold weather shields the resort from mild weather and means the resort is snow-sure.
-We’ve seen days where it will rain on nearby ski resorts and miss Lake Louise.
+We’ve seen days where it will raining on nearby ski resorts and miss Lake Louise.
 We believe few ski resorts are as reliable in North America.

-While it’s unlikely to rain, it’s not likely to snow much either; the resort is not known for its huge dumps or deep snowpack.
+While it’s unlikely to rain, it’s not likely to snow much either; the resort is not known for its huge dumps or deep snowpack like many resorts in British Columbia.
 Locals know the pain of using p-tex on their skis and snowboards, as some of the mountain’s best lines are extremely rocky.
 Most visitors won’t have to worry about this, though, as it’s largely related to difficult expert lines at the resort.
+We find the websites snow forecast to be lacking lots of detail, and rely on the OpenSnow app to predict the forecast.

 Pros & Cons Of Lake Louise Ski Resort